piyush-poddar/Multi-Agent-Stock-Analysis-System/README.md

 ## 🧪 Example User Queries

-- “Why did Tesla stock drop today?”
+- “Why is the current price of Tesla Stock?”
 - “What’s happening with Palantir stock recently?”
 - “How has Nvidia stock changed in the last 7 days?”